No Masks! Yay!

 I am chilling with a watermelon margarita made with mezcal inside one of the cabanas by the pool at the hotel.

-It was getting hot inside the cabana with the sun so I went across the
+It was getting hot inside the cabana with the sun so I went across the pool to get some shade.
+The water was great for swimming too since it was so hot!

 For dinner, we went to Blackbeard's, which is a very popular spot on the island.